rWaltem/OVERCHARGE/readme.md

 - Race Position
 	- (x) Each ship has a %done of track, or distance to end
 	- (x) Sort, and whoever is closest to the end is in first.
-	- ( ) Auto populates with current racers
+	- (x) Auto populates with current racers
 - Look into making procedural tracks
 	- (x) Gen Surface
 	- ( ) Gen Walls